vaporsjs/vapors-wallet/README.md

 ### Brain Wallets

-Brain wallets should not be considered a secure way to store large amounts of ether; anyone who knows your username/password can steal your funds.
+Brain wallets should not be considered a secure way to store large amounts of vapor; anyone who knows your username/password can steal your funds.

 ```javascript